QA Team

 A BA professional helps to see a company’s processes in detail – with all the highlights and flaws – and suggests the way for improvement.
 At the same time, they are able to see a bigger picture and advise on specific steps to take to reach the ambitious business goals.

 A Business Analyst doesn’t always participate in testing directly.
 However, they can contribute to an efficient testing strategy and help a QA team to understand business priorities better.
 That’s why outsourced software companies often include BA on the list of services they provide.
-So if you feel like your business has hidden potential or, on the contrary, lacks efficiency, think about finding a BA specialist for your team 😉
+If your business has hidden potential or lacks efficiency — or if your team is scaling with AI tools and needs someone to keep business logic intact — a dedicated BA specialist is worth considering.

 Recent Posts